Thailand - Sangkhlaburi

 Introduction

 Travelling is full of unexpected surprises.
-A trip I had planned in the central region of Thailand would have taken me to Kanchanaburi, maybe Lopburi to see the monkeys, Ayuthaya and finally to the polluted capital.
+A trip I had planned to the central region of Thailand in September 2005 would have taken me to Kanchanaburi, maybe Lopburi to see the monkeys, Ayuthaya and finally to Bangkok.

 A Thai friend suggested I should go to Sangkhlaburi from Kanchanaburi.
 I had never heard of it and didn't know what to expect but I took her advice and I'm glad I did.
 As you might expect, Thais know their own country far better than foreigners and it pays to listen to their advice and suggestions.